Did A Monkey Pick Your Coconuts?

 - Firstly, don't buy products that contain coconut oil from coconuts harvested by these monkeys.
 At the bottom of the article I've included a list of companies who I know use fairly traded coconut oil harvested by humans.
 The list is by no means exhaustive; just because a brand you use isn't included does not mean they are using monkeys.
 Simply reach out to a representative to the company to find out.

 - Don't visit these types of tourists attractions.
-I connected with Ashley Fruno, Senior Campaign Manager from PETA Asia, and she says:

 - Spread the word!
 We can't really affect positive change in the world if we don't know there are problems that we may be unwittingly contributing to.